Felicity Baker

-Few of us will have escaped the challenges of the last two years.
-The pandemic has left many of us feeling so emotionally and physically drained that we feel like we’re running on empty.
-On top of the everyday challenges and demands of running a home, working and supporting friends and family we can easily feel overwhelmed.
-Giving ourselves time to recover is essential to our resilience going forwards.
+The everyday challenges and demands we all face can easily leave us feeling overwhelmed.
+Giving ourselves time to recover is essential to our resilience.
 But when we’re already drained, this can seem an impossible task.
-So here we provide a few tips on making time for recovery.
+So, here we provide a few tips on how to take time to recover and boosting wellbeing.

 Why do we need time to recover?

-With so much challenge and change, we can’t expect ourselves to just bounce back.
-We need time to recover and find a new balance and order to our lives.
-We need to give ourselves time to rebuild our emotional resources so we will be ready to take on the next set of challenges.
+When we are constantly juggling multiple demands, we need time to recover, to switch off the seemingly constant pressures and demands and create a better balance in our lives.
+We need to give ourselves time to rebuild our emotional resources so we are ready to take on the next set of challenges.

 How to make time to recover